FLOYD L. SWINEHART AND HARRISON EUGENE WELLS v. STATE OF INDIANA.

 It is clear that an indigent defendant has a constitutional right to be represented by counsel at state expense.
 State ex rel.
 Grecco v.
 Allen Circuit Court, et al., (1958) 238 Ind.
 571, 153 N.E.2d 914.
 It is equally clear that a criminal defendant has a constitutional right to proceed pro se if he wishes to do so and if he understands the risk involved.
 Faretta v.
 California, (1975) 422 U.S. 806, 95 S.Ct.
 2525, 45 L.Ed.2d 562.

 However, a criminal defendant has no absolute right to have it both ways.
 Hybrid representation is the term used when the duties of trial advocacy are shared by a defendant and his attorney, or when a defendant proceeds pro se with an attorney in an advisory capacity, and it is a matter to be allowed or denied by the trial court in the exercise of its discretion.
 Bradberry v.
-State, (1977) Ind., 364 N.E.2d 1183.
+State, (1977) 266 Ind.
+530, 364 N.E.2d 1183.
 But since the trial court allowed the defendant to proceed with hybrid representation, the only issues before this Court are whether the court erred by denying the motion for a continuance and by refusing to appoint other counsel.

 Although the right of a defendant in a criminal trial to act as his own lawyer is unqualified if invoked prior to the start of the trial, once trial has commenced with representation, his right thereafter to discharge counsel and represent himself is sharply curtailed.
-The determination of whether the possible prejudice to the defendant is so great as to warrant disrupting the proceedings already in progress rests in the sound discretion of the trial judge.
-United States v.
-Catino, (1968) 403 F.2d 491.
+The determination of whether the possible prejudice to the

 The trial judge would have been warranted in denying the defendant leave to discharge his attorney, and, in effect, this was done, inasmuch as he remained in a standby or advisory capacity.
-The circumstances were altogether different in the case before us than in the Faretta case, *491 supra, where the court had forced counsel upon the defendant over his timely protest.
+The circumstances were altogether different in the case before us than in the Faretta case, supra, where the court had forced counsel upon the defendant over his timely protest.

-Even if we assume error in the court's denial of a continuance or in the appointment of counsel with whom the defendant had become disenamored, there has been no showing or claim of harm.
-Technical errors or defects which are not shown to have prejudiced an accused's substantial rights will not suffice to permit a reversal.
-Ind.
-Code § 35-1-47-9 (Burns 1975), Blackburn v.
-State, (1973) 260 Ind.
-5, 291 N.E.2d 686.
-Nothing remained to be done in the proceedings but the presentment of evidence of Wells' prior felony convictions, sentences and imprisonments.
-It would be ludicrous to believe that either a delay in the proceedings or different counsel would have thwarted the State's proof upon this issue or altered the verdict.
+Even if we assume error in the court’s denial of a continuance or in the appointment of counsel with whom the defendant had become disenamored, there has been no showing or claim of harm.
+Technical errors or defects which are not shown to have prejudiced an accused’s substantial rights will not suffice to permit a reversal.

 ISSUE V

-"* * * Ordinarily, procedural rules must be observed by litigants and may not be ignored by reviewing courts.
+“* * * Ordinarily procedural rules must be observed by litigants and may not be ignored by reviewing courts.
 To hold otherwise would invite appeals and violate precedents that have given necessary order and stability to our appellate practice.
 But when it is made to appear by a record before us that a so-called trial did not meet the requirements of due process of law, it is within the power of this court to take cognizance of the errors that resulted in depriving the appellant of his constitutional rights.
-When, as here, there has been such a lack of representation as to be equivalent to or worse than no representation whatsoever, and as a result thereof the judge misused the opportunity thus given to impress upon the jury his view that the defendant was guilty and ought to be convicted, we are left with no alternative but to exercise the power that is in this court to remand the cause for such a trial as will not deny but will afford to the accused the protection guaranteed by our Bill of Rights and the Constitution of the United States."
+When, as here, there has been such a lack of representation as to be equivalent to or worse than no representation whatsoever and as a result thereof the judge misused the opportunity thus given to impress upon the jury his view that the defendant was guilty and ought to be convicted, we are left with no alternative but to exercise the power that is in this court to remand the cause for such a trial as will not deny but will afford to the accused the protection guaranteed by our Bill of Rights and the Constitution of the United States.”

 The record before us, however, does not disclose that the defendant’s trial did not meet the requirements of due process and many of the alleged errors are supported by nothing more than the defendant’s accusations of bias, incompetence and misconduct made following the return of the guilty verdicts upon the burglary and theft charges.